Fix text not pasting after dictation

 Tapping Paste or Retry on the Flow Bubble starts a new recording instead (Android): Buttons in the error state now perform the intended action.

-Dictation falls back to clipboard paste instead of inserting directly (Android, Mac): UI activity during dictation no longer incorrectly clears focus.
+Dictation falls back to clipboard paste instead of inserting directly (Android, Mac): This is now fixed, so dictation inserts directly instead of falling back to clipboard paste.

 Dictated text is lowercased during onboarding (Windows): Capitalization is now preserved during onboarding.